paddison/VacCheck/readme.md

 **When entering the phone number don't enter the leading zero or any spaces, meaning 0170 123456 will become 170123456.**
 This is because the country code is already set it the form.

+If you find yourself in a lot of waiting rooms, you might try other values for the SUBSERVER_LESS list (check SUBSERVER_MORE for all possible values).

 If you're lucky and get a notification with a 6 digit code, the program will ask you to enter it in the form of xxx-xxx.

 ## checkAppointments.py